Er-Rajas/JUKE-BOX/README.md

 # JUKE-BOX
-This is a music bot made in discord.js
+This is a Discord music bot made in discord.js

 # USE
 A simple to setup discord.js bot